-Japanese terminologies in the financial industry are always evolving, whether as a result of new laws or improved financial procedures.
+Japanese terminologies in the financial industry are always evolving due to new laws or improved financial procedures.
 Your value as a translator will increase if you are aware of the changes.

 If you need a Japanese financial translation service, go with a Japanese financial professional who has a track record of success and extensive experience.
 These specialized native translators frequently follow developments in the Japanese financial sector.

-Read this post if you want to check out some essential Japanese financial termbase.
+Read this post if you want to check out some essential Japanese financial termbases.

 Keep Japanese financial data confidential